-- 1. Classes in Division: Classes 813-838 (40 classes) (classes are not restricted to specific ages) - 1.
+- 1. Classes in Division: Classes 813A-838 (40 classes) (classes are not restricted to specific ages) - 2.
 Number of Entries Permitted: - a.
 County may submit ONE entry per class. - b.
 Member may enter ONE class per category (categories are crochet, knitting, tatting, embroidery, and quilting) in the Needlework Division.
-(This means: a member's name may appear only one time under each category on the county's Needlework Division invoice sheet.) - c.
-Exhibitors are not limited at county level to number of classes a.
-Items must be "handmade" by the 4-H member.
-Items knit with a knitting machine or loom are not permitted.

-- a.
-See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www.kystatefair.org.
-Click on "Entries", then "Premium Book", then 4-H. - b.
+(This means: a member's name may appear only one time under each category on the county's Needlework Division invoice sheet.) - 3.
+General Rules: - a.
+See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www. kystatefair.org.
+Click on "Compete," then "Premium Book", then "4-H Exhibits." - b.
 Item must meet all requirements for the class; otherwise, the entry will be disqualified. - c.
 Items entered must have been completed by the exhibitor within the current program year. - d.
-The decision of the judges is final.

-4. Additional Documentation Required:

-a.
+The decision of the judges is final. - 4.
+Unique Rules or Instructions: - a.
+Items must be "handmade" by the 4-H member.
+Items knit with a knitting machine or loom are not permitted. - 5.
+Additional Documentation Required: - a.
 If the pattern/instructions are not from the Kentucky 4-H Needlework Notebook, a copy of the pattern must be submitted with the exhibit.
 Label the pattern with entrant's name and county and attach to exhibit.
 Attach to item with a safety pin or binder clip.
 Patterns will be returned in county packets.

-5. Labeling:
+6. Labeling:

 - a.
-Identification Card (4LO-11SO) for KY State Fair: The State Fair Entry system will generate this label.
+Identification Card (4LO-11SO): The State Fair Entry system will generate this label.
 Safety pin the ID card to the outside of the item for public viewing. - b.
-Small label (4LO-12SA): When the exhibit has multiple articles, safety pin this label to the inside of each article.
+Small label: When the exhibit has multiple articles, safety pin a label with at least the county name to the inside of each article.
 Do not use straight pins.
-This label is needed in case multiple items become separated. - 6.
-Entry Instructions: All exhibits are entered through the State Fair's electronic submission system by the county Extension staff. - 7.
+This label is needed in case multiple items become separated.

+- 7. Entry Instructions: All exhibits are entered through the State Fair's electronic submission system by the county Extension staff. - 8.
 Awards: - a.
-Each entry that meets class requirements will receive a ribbon.
+Each entry that meets class requirements will receive a ribbon. - b.

-- b.
 A champion will be named in each class. - c.
 An overall grand champion and a reserve champion will be selected.